OpenEnergyPlatform/organisation/compendium/family_community/community_management.md

 # Community Management

+Community Management is critical for the success of the Open Energy Family.
+Therefor the Community Management is split into three main areas which all hold specific roles and responsabilities.

 ## Community Manager

-Community Management is critical for the success of the Open Energy Family.
 The Community Manager fosters a collaborative environment and communicates between the community and the development team.
 They gather feedback, prioritize requests, and organize events that facilitate engagement and